-If you’re a more casual car washer, you might have never even bothered with car wax before.
-However, amongst all the weird and wonderful detailing products out there, wax is something that’s a must, and in the long run it’ll make your life a hell of a lot easier when it comes to keeping your car clean.
+If you’re not a keen home detailer, you might have never even used car wax.
+But out of the plethora of different car cleaning productions out there, wax is one of the few that can be considered a must.
+This is because in the long run, it’ll make your life a hell of a lot easier when it comes to keeping your car clean, while also protecting your paintwork.

 But what exactly goes into wax products?
 Why are they so important, and how are you supposed to use them?
 To find out more, we visited the headquarters of car care company Autoglym in Hertfordshire to have a chat to Technical Director Paul Coley: